Strathmore F.C. (Arbroath): History

 The club's biggest competitive win came in its first tie in the first Forfarshire Cup in 1883, beating the Clydesdale (Dundee) club 13–0.
-In the 1884–85 edition of the Forfarshire Cup, the club reached the final, against Dundee Harp.
-The original match, at Rollo's Pier, the home of the Strathmore (Dundee) club, saw the Arbroath side take two goal lead early on, but visibly tired and was lucky to hang on to a draw.
+In the 1884–85 edition of the Forfarshire Cup, the club reached the final against Dundee Harp.
+The original match, at Rollo's Pier, the home of the Strathmore (Dundee) club, saw the Arbroath side take a goal lead early on, but they visibly tired and were lucky to hang on to a draw.
 The replay at the same venue, like the original match, attracted a crowd of 8,000.
-Strathmore was unlucky to lose the toss, and had to play in the first half into a wind and with the sun shining in the goalkeeper's face, but even those factors could not explain going in at half-time 8–0 down.
+Strathmore was unlucky to lose the toss, and had to play in the first half into the wind and with the sun shining in the goalkeeper's face, but even those factors could not explain going in at half-time 8–0 down.
 The match ended 15–1.

-The club's last Scottish Cup tie was a 13–1 defeat to Dundee East End F.C. at Damley Park in 1887, before a "rather small attendance", the result "being a foregone conclusion"; in January 1888, the club was a last-minute replacement for the Edinburgh Athenians for a friendly at Strathmore (Dundee), which the home side won 5–0, and no more is heard of the Arbroath side.
+In reality, the club had never been much more than a "feeder" club to Arbroath, and its last Scottish Cup tie was a 13–1 defeat to Dundee East End F.C. at Damley Park in 1887, before a "rather small attendance", the result "being a foregone conclusion"; the final recorded match for the club was a 6–2 defeat at Montrose in March 1888.
+The club was formally struck from the Scottish FA register in August 1888, although there was a one-off resuscitation of the name for a defeat at Brechin in April 1889.